 5. Pack an Ethernet Cable

-For worst cases where you have no other options but to deal with a poor internet connection, having an ethernet cable on hand can be a great way to boost your connection to the WiFi.
+For worst cases where you have no other options but to deal with a poor internet connection, having an ethernet cable on hand can be a great way to get faster WiFi.
 An ethernet cable will cost you around $5, but really increases your connection to WiFi if it’s wavering in your accommodation, so throw one of these in your bag in case of emergencies!

 6. Tricks of the Trade

 Sometimes, you’re stuck with bad internet no matter what you do.
-In these cases, there are a few tricks you can use to boost the speed of the internet and help you get your work done quicker.
+In these cases, there are a few tricks you can use to get faster Wifi and help you get your work done quicker.
 A few of these tricks include:

 - Plug your laptop in.
 Working without your laptop plugged in will usually cause your device to reduce the strength of your wireless card, so simply plugging your laptop in may boost your chances of connecting to the internet.